The Family International: Criticism and accusations of sexual assault

 Author Don Lattin interviewed numerous members of the Family for his book Jesus Freaks.
 In a review of his book, Paul Burgarino describes Berg as "drawing from the remnants of hippie life—people with nothing to lose, nowhere to go, and no Christian background" to alert them to deviations in Berg's preaching.
-One ex-Children of God member, Jerry Golland, describes himself at the time of joining the group as penniless and so depressed that the Children of God scraped him "off the street".
+One ex–Children of God member, Jerry Golland, describes himself at the time of joining the group as penniless and so depressed that the Children of God scraped him "off the street".
 Members would "learn to spot, you know... a vulnerable person.
 We called them sheep", Golland told the Canadian Broadcasting Corporation.

 Pressure to raise money could also be intense.
 Ex-member Golland says that members who were good at raising money and distributing the pamphlets were called "Shiners".
 Those with poor sales were called "Shamers".
 "If you missed your quota you could not come home for dinner", he said.

+Media produced by the group

+The Family International produced multiple pop songs along with music videos.
+One notable song released in 1985 was Cathy Don't Go, about a woman who goes to the supermarket where customers have barcodes on their hands and foreheads, and who almost gets implanted with a 666 microchip.
+The cult also created children's shows, with an example being Life With Grandpa, which had characters based on Berg and his family, and featured sexual themes alongside Christianity-related life lessons.